Cache-to-Cache: Direct Semantic Communication Between Large Language Models: Appendix

 \subsubsection{Evaluation Method}

 \xhdr{Main evaluation} We evaluate \name on four multiple-choice benchmarks: OpenBookQA, MMLU-Redux, ARC-Challenge, and C-Eval.
 For MMLU-Redux, we exclude questions annotated with the error type \textit{no correct answer}.
 For all evaluations, we adopt a deterministic generation configuration without sampling, using greedy decoding to ensure reproducibility.
 Specifically, we use Non-CoT prompts, following the unified format described in Section~\ref{sec:appendix/prompts}.
 Model outputs are then matched to the correct option labels to compute accuracy.
-To control evaluation cost, we set the maximum response length to 64 tokens unless otherwise specified, where the response refers to the final answer generated by the Receiver, since the base models do not always follow instructions and longer limits would substantially increase inference time.
+To control evaluation cost, we set the maximum response length to 64 tokens unless otherwise specified, where the response refers to the final answer generated by the Receiver, since the base models do not always follow instructions, and longer limits would substantially increase inference time.
 For the T2T setting, we additionally set the maximum communication length to 256 tokens, where the communication refers to the messages passed from the Sharer to the Receiver.

 \xhdr{LongBench evaluation} We evaluate \name on the LongBench-E dataset, which comprises a total of 13 individual datasets.
-We adopt the best-practice generation configuration of Qwen3, with temperature set to 0.6, topP to 0.95, topK to 20, minP to 0, repetition penalty of 1.2, and sampling enabled.
-The prompts and evaluation procedures are strictly aligned with the official LongBench settings, with a maximum output length of 2,048 tokens.
+The prompts and evaluation procedures use the official LongBench settings, with a maximum output length of 2,048 tokens.